namekia/gravBlog/user/pages/02.Sandbox/05.GRAV/shortcode-sandbox/item.md

 ![kids swimming](shortcodeKids.jpg)

+OK, lets try another one that's a bit more ambitious.
+This one is called BlueBox.

+[blubox]This is the content that we're going to insert into the nested blue box.
+Interested to find out what will happen.
+Probably nothing.[/blubox]

 Let's try a built-in core shortcode.
 The following shortcode will add an underline to some text.
 The third [u]word[/u] is underlined.
 OK, now we are going to try a modified shortcode that I put together.

 This one will turn the selected text bold and red.
 The trigger will be... (can't show you).
 Your chain [bld]refines our vetted dilemma[/bld] of monkeys behind holes.